 For more information about the project and informal enquiries, please contact Professor James Clark or Emma Slocombe.

 You should have at least a 2:1 Honours degree, or international equivalent, in history, history of art & visual culture or a programme in which these disciplines were a major component; and have obtained, or be currently working towards, a Master’s degree at Merit level or international equivalent, providing research preparation in themes directly relevant to this project.

 If English is not your first language you will need to meet the English language requirements and provide proof of proficiency.

 • A research proposal that responds to the project description and indicates how you would approach this (maximum 1,000 words)

 • A writing sample (and/or portfolio) of no more than 2,500 words – please include this in the same document as your research proposal (it is not possible to upload separate documents in this section)

 • Proof of your English language proficiency, if relevant.

 You will also be asked to upload verified transcripts of your most academic qualification.

 All application documents must be submitted in English.
 Certified translated copies of academic qualifications must also be provided.

-You must arrange for your referees to email their references to [Email Address Removed] from their institutional email accounts by the application deadline.
+You must arrange for your referees to email their references to [Email Address Removed] from their institutional email accounts by the application deadline of 6 June 2022.
 Please note that we will not be contacting referees to request references, you must arrange for them to be submitted by your referees.
 We cannot accept references from personal/private email accounts, unless it is a scanned document on institutional headed paper and signed by the referee.